 1. Water Wicking or String Drip System: My Favorite Allrounder

 My favorite method is the string drip system.
-It is easy to install with materials you probably already have at home and it works equally well for big and small pots.
-There is no need to push a chunky wine or beer bottle into a tiny pot and risk damaging the plant’s roots.
+It is easy to install with materials you probably already have at home, and it is very adaptable to the length of your time away.

-- Cotton string (about 0.2 inches / 1 cm thick) or alternatively, nylon twine or cotton strips braided together (several meters of it, depending on how many plants you have)
+- Cotton string (about 0.2 inches / 1 cm thick) or nylon twine or cotton strips braided together (several meters of it, depending on how many plants you have)

 - Scissors

-- Water containers of an appropriate size such as watering cans, plastic bottles or buckets, glass jugs or pitchers
+- Water containers of an appropriate size, such as watering cans, plastic bottles or buckets, glass jugs or pitchers

 - Chairs or upside-down buckets to place the water containers on